BrightspaceUI/core/components/inputs/README.md

 - `required` (Boolean): indicates that a value is required
 - `size` (Number): size of the input
 - `step` (String): for number inputs, sets the step size
+- `title` (String): text for additional screenreader and mouseover context
 - `type` (String, default: `'text'`): can be one of `text`, `email`, `number`, `password`, `tel`, `url`
 - `value` (String, default: `''`): value of the input